PX4/PX4-Autopilot/nuttx/configs/sure-pic32mx/README.txt

     examples/usbstorage - There are some hooks in the appconfig file to enable the USB mass storage device.
 However, this device cannot work until support for the SD card is also incorporated.

+  usbnsh
+    This is another NSH example.
+If differs from the 'nsh' configuration above in that this configurations uses a USB serial device for console I/O.  This configuration was created to support the "DB-DP11212 PIC32 General Purpose Demo Board" which has no easily accessible serial port.
+    However, as of this writing, the configuration has set for the "DB_DP11215 PIC32 Storage Demo Board" and has only be testing on that board.

+    Below summarizes the key configuration differences between the 'nsh' and the 'upnsh' configurations:

+      CONFIG_USBDEV=y               : NuttX USB device support is enabled CONFIG_PIC32MX_USBDEV=y       : The PIC32MX USB device driver is built CONFIG_UART1_SERIAL_CONSOLE=n : There is no serial console CONFIG_UART2_SERIAL_CONSOLE=n :
+      CONFIG_CDCACM=y               : The CDC/ACM serial device class is enabled
+      CONFIG_CDCACM_CONSOLE=y       : The CDC/ACM serial device is the console

+    You could also use the non-standard PL2303 serial device instead of the standard CDC/ACM serial device by changing:

+      CONFIG_CDCACM=y               : Disable the CDC/ACM serial device class
+      CONFIG_CDCACM_CONSOLE=y       : The CDC/ACM serial device is NOT the console CONFIG_PL2303=y               : The Prolifics PL2303 emulation is enabled
+      CONFIG_PL2303_CONSOLE=y       : The PL2303 serial device is the console

+    Why would you want to use a non-standard USB serial driver?
+You might to use the PL2303 driver with a Windows host because it should automatically install the PL2303 driver (you might have to go through some effort to get Windows to recognize the CDC/ACM device).